ochoaprojects/ochoaprojects.github.io/_posts/SonyRemotePlayOnLinux/2022-05-31-SonyRemotePlayOnLinux.md

 ![First Prompt of PyScript](/project-assets/SonyRemotePlayOnLinux/FirstPromptOfPyScript.png) Run the Python Script in a Terminal.

-*Note* I'm using Visual Studio Code to run this, so I am able to click the link directly from the terminal to visit the necessary page.
+> Note I'm using Visual Studio Code to run this, so I am able to click the link directly from the terminal to visit the necessary page.
+{: .prompt-tip }

 2.
 ![Sony Sign In](/project-assets/SonyRemotePlayOnLinux/SonySignIn.png)